-The 24 footballers who starred in Nike’s ‘Secret Tournament’ - Where are they now?
+The 24 players who starred in Nike’s Secret Tournament - What happened to them?

 The Brazilian joined Real Madrid in the summer of 2002 and spent five happy years at the Bernabeu before joining AC Milan and then Corinthians at the end of his career.

-The 44-year-old is now a business owner and the president of La Liga outfit Real Valladolid.
+The 46-year-old is now president of La Liga outfit Real Valladolid, and owner of Brazilian outfit Cruziero.

 Funk Seoul Brothers: Denilson, Ronaldinho, Ki-hyeon